wingr/docker-template/README.md

 #### script/run
 * Change the structure of this file to call your actual application.
 * The path insertion on line 7 allows you to import your modules from the `src/` directory (or whatever you end up calling it).

+#### script/server
+This file is used to run a GPU-powered jupyter notebook on a GPU instance.
+It will not work unless you have nvidia installed.
+* Change the directory structure for the volume mount, `-v`, to match your project.
+The first directory path is the path on the local (or instance) machine and the path after the colon is the directory in the container.
+I would recommend using the `$(pwd)` to get the full directory path to the directory that contains your project (e.g. the Dockerfile).
+Also, you will notice a double `/src/src/` in the second directory path.
+The first `/src` is the directory we mapped in the Dockerfile for our working directory and the second `src/` is a directory in this specific project setup which contains our files.
+This second `/src/` may change dependind on how you have the project set up.
+* Change the last part of the last line to match your repository name or the containing directory for your project.

 #### script/test
 * Change the `/src` to your top-level project directory (line 8)